Announcing the immediate availability of Big SQL v5.0.1 – maintenance release

 - Support for INT2, INT4, INT8, FLOAT4 and FLOAT8 data types to improve compatibility with Netezza

 - A quick and easy way to install and try out Big SQL (on HDP 2.6.2) is just a few clicks away.
-The Big SQL sandbox and tutorials are coming soon to the Big SQL marketplace
+The Big SQL sandbox and tutorials are available at Big SQL marketplace

 Technical documentation can be found in IBM Knowledge Center.